 Isolde played an integral role on the steering committee for Multiple Vantage Points: Southern California Women Artists, 1980-2006, an exhibition co-sponsored by SCWCA and the Southern California Council for the National Museum of Women in the Arts at the Los Angeles Municipal Art Gallery in 2007.
 She was a member of the organizing committee for the exhibition Women Artists on Immigration: Crossing Borders, Confronting Barriers, Bridging Identities, which was on view at the Korean Cultural Center of Los Angeles in 2009 during the WCA and College Art Association conferences.

 After retiring from the Getty Research Institute in 2007, Isolde spent four years studying acrylic painting techniques with Quinton Bemiller.
-She has shown her work in Southern California, Colorado, New Hampshire and Texas during the last 25 years.
+She has shown her work in Southern California, Colorado, New Hampshire and Texas.
 She was one of 49 artists included in the Emphasis Santa Monica exhibition at Santa Monica College’s Pete and Susan Barrett Art Gallery in 2008 in conjunction with the grand opening of the Eli and Edythe Broad Stage at the SMC Performing Arts Center.
 In 2014, she was one of four artists who had individual solo shows in the Color, Form and Abstraction exhibition at Kellogg University Art Gallery, Cal Poly Pomona.